FlaviusGavriluta/Objects_Classes/README.md

 the derived class when necessary.
 This allows for more flexible and reusable code.
 You can define different methods for different types of Pokemon.
 For example, you can create classes for different types of Pokemon, such as WaterPokemon, that override the attack method to have different behaviors.
+* Overloading (Compile-Time Polymorphism)
+Let's assume we have a PokemonCenter class that can heal Pokemons.
+It can heal a single Pokemon or multiple at once.
+* Overriding (Runtime Polymorphism)
+Each type of Pokemon may have a specific sound.
+We can use overriding to achieve this.

 4. **Interfaces and Abstraction:**